What Does Jesus Look Like?

 As Christians, we know that Jesus is a man, a Jewish man, who lived and walked in: Galilee, Judea, Samaria, Decapolis, Syria, Perea, and Egypt.
 We know that he was born in Bethlehem and he grew up in Nazareth.
 We know that he is a male and not a female.
 He is from the area between Africa and Asia.
 He is a Middle Eastern Jewish Man.
 Knowing these things we should only assume that he looks like someone from the Middle East.
 He is not Black.
 He is not White.
 He is not Hispanic.
 He is not Korean.
 He is not Australian.
 He is not Nigerian.
 He is not English.
 We can quit with all the "white vs black Jesus" drama because guess what!?
 For certain, he was neither.

-The Bible does not provide a physical description of Jesus as he walked the earth.
-While some passages in Revelation describe a vision of Jesus in his glorified, heavenly state, these descriptions are symbolic and not intended to portray his earthly appearance.
+The Bible does not provide a good physical description of Jesus as he walked the earth.
+Isaiah says he is just an average looking person basically.
+While some passages in Revelation describe a vision of Jesus in his glorified, heavenly state, these descriptions are not intended to portray his earthly appearance.
 Therefore, there's no biblical basis for specific details like hair color, skin tone, or eye color.

-Details from the Book of Revelation (Symbolic, Heavenly Vision):
+Details from the Book of Revelation (Heavenly Image):

-• Hair: White like wool, as white as snow.
+• Head and Hair: White like wool, as white as snow

 • Eyes: Like a flame of fire.